 Hessians: German Soldiers in the American Revolutionary War

-2022 American Revolution Roundtable of Philadelphia Book Award
+American Revolution Roundtable of Philadelphia Annual Book Award Winner

 528 pages | Oxford University Press